 Guatemala is fairly corrupted and laws are not properly implemented.
 The security issues are on the rise, as well as money laundering.

-For information regarding company formation in Guatemala please read our Healy Consultants Group PLC webpage.
+For information regarding company formation in Guatemala please read our Healy Consultants Group webpage.

 Photo by David Amsler, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.